Graph Laplacian-based Bayesian Multi-fidelity Modeling: Numerical results

 Our final example is also solved using data from Cheng \textit{et al.} \cite{CHENG2024116793} and involves predicting the distribution of heat flux in a fluid.
 In this problem the domain is a closed cavity in the form of a unit square which contains a fluid.
 The left wall of the cavity is maintained at a fixed temperature $T_h$, while on the the right wall (the cold wall) a stochastic profile, $T_c(y)$, with mean value $\bar T_c < T_h$ is prescribed.
 The two horizontal walls are assumed to be adiabatic.
 The temperature difference between the vertical walls onsets a clockwise motion of the fluid inside the cavity, which is modeled using the unsteady, incompressible Navier-Stokes equations coupled with an equation for the conservation of energy.
 No-slip boundary conditions are prescribed for the velocity on the walls of the cavity.

 \paragraph*{Low- and high-fidelity models} The low- and high-fidelity data are obtained by solving the Navier-Stokes equations using a finite volume method with $16\times16$ and $256\times256$ grids, respectively.
+The ratio between the computational costs of the two models is approximately 9,400 \cite{CHENG2024116793}.
 The reader is referred to \cite{CHENG2024116793} for more details regarding the problem and the data generation process.

 \paragraph*{Parameters and quantities of interest} The input to this problem includes the temperature prescribed at the hot wall and an instance of the temperature profile prescribed at the cold wall.
 The latter is expressed using a truncated Karhunen–Loève approximation to an underlying stochastic process.